EnergyInnovation/eps-docs/docs/online-model-tutorial.md

 There are two ways you can use the EPS.
 You may either [install the required software and download the model](download) to your own computer, or you can use the model via a web application interface on this site.
 This tutorial page discusses how to use the model via the web application interface.
 The web interface is powerful, user-friendly, and does not require you to install any software.
 However, the downloadable model offers some additional features.
 We recommend you get started by using the web interface, and if you require advanced features (such as reporting outputs from variables not shown in the web interface, editing the model's input data, performing batches of runs via a script, performing Monte Carlo sensitivity analyses, etc.), you may migrate to the downloadable version.

-## Global and Regional Landing Pages
+## Global and Regional Home Pages

-The Energy Policy Solutions project, Energy Innovation's effort to produce objective tools and resources on effective energy policy design, has a [global landing page](https://www.energypolicy.solutions) containing links to all regional EPS deployments.
+The Energy Policy Solutions project, Energy Innovation's effort to produce objective tools and resources on effective energy policy design, has a [global home page](https://energypolicy.solutions) containing links to all regional EPS deployments.
 EPS deployments exist for a growing number of countries, states/provinces, cities, and other geographic areas.

-Each regional EPS deployment also has its own landing page.
-For example, the U.S. (national) EPS simulator's landing page is [here](https://us.energypolicy.solutions).
+Each regional EPS deployment also has its own home page.
+For example, the U.S. (national) EPS simulator's home page is [us.energypolicy.solutions](https://us.energypolicy.solutions).

-Each regional EPS landing page features a small amount of introductory text and several buttons:
+Each regional EPS home page features a small amount of introductory text and several buttons:

 - `Change region` opens a small pop-up that allows you to jump directly to the EPS deployment for a different geographic region.